sparisi/mips/Algs/PMGA/README.md

 How To Use It
 -------------

 There are two versions of PMGA: exact and sampled.
-The former is available only for the LQR domain and can be found in *lqr_exact*.
-As this implementation relies on exact symbolic equations, for the 3-dimensional LQR we provide a MEX interface for a fast estimate of the integrals.
+The former is available only for the LQR domain and can be found in `lqr_exact`.
+As this implementation relies on exact symbolic equations and needs to estimate integrals in closed form, for the 3-dimensional LQR we provide a MEX interface for faster computation.
 If you want to try different parameterizations / indicators or new exact domains, the necessary steps to generate new MEX files are the following:

- - run `genCcode` to generate C code from the exact symbolic equations,
+ - run `genCcode` to generate C code from the exact symbolic equations defining your problem,
  - run `genHeader` to generate C headers,
  - run `compileSrc` to build the MEX files.